 Quality Of Car

-You’ll also find that these services tend to be very fussy about the cars they use and you’re not likely to encounter a shabby interior which smells of cigarettes and dog, either.
+You’ll also find that these services tend to be very fussy about the cars they use and you’re not likely to encounter a shabby interior that smells of cigarettes and dog, either.
 We know it’s only around an hour’s drive to Brighton, but you still don’t want to be inhaling something unpleasant or sat in someone’s chewing gum for an hour either.

 Well, it’s the cost of these services.
 It’s only going to work out slightly more expensive than a taxi but it is more expensive than a taxi all the same.
 You can expect a £10-£20 premium for most cars though if you want to be picked up in a stretch limo or a Rolls-Royce, it’s going to cost a lot more than that.

-However, we found services that were willing to do this trip from about £70 upwards.
+However, we found services that we’re willing to do this trip from about £70 upwards.

 We’d recommend that you shop around for a service that meets your needs but if you’re looking for some places to get started you can try: